Meet the next big alliance of digital media industry

 Microsoft Edge, as a member of the Coalition for Better Ads (CBA), will block ads that aren’t compliant with the CBA guidelines by default.

 They said that the browser won’t hamper any ad blocking extensions to facilitate its advertising business.
 And, one of the team members acknowledged that there have been requests to release an in-built ad blocker for Edge.

-“We occasionally hear requests for a built in ad blocking experiences in Edge.
-For most users, we find that extensions (combined with strong defaults around tracking prevention) are the best option here because you can choose from a variety of experiences and defaults, but we absolutely want to hear from you if you think this should be built in.”
+“We occasionally hear requests for built-in ad-blocking experiences in Edge.
+For most users, we find that extensions (combined with strong defaults around tracking prevention) are the best option here because you can choose from a variety of experiences and defaults, but we absolutely want to hear from you if you think this should be built-in.”

 Next up is Vivaldi

 Vivaldi, which is estimated to have around 1.5 million MAUs will block ads deemed as “abusive” automatically with the release of its latest version.
 Enabled by default, the “Block Ads on Abusive Sites” feature will block ads with pop-up dialogues, unexpected click areas, consentless redirection, etc. It also follows Google’s definition to deem an ad as “abusive”.

 There’ll be a blacklist of domains constantly updated and used to block ads on abusive sites.